terry-xiaoyu/emqx_resource/examples/demo.md

 <!-- _class: lead -->

-# EMQX Widget
+# EMQX Resource

 ---

 ## What is it for

-The [emqx_widget](https://github.com/terry-xiaoyu/emqx_widget) for managing configurations and runtime states for dashboard components .
+The [emqx_resource](https://github.com/terry-xiaoyu/emqx_resource) for managing configurations and runtime states for dashboard components .

 ![bg right](https://docs.emqx.cn/assets/img/rule_action_1@2x.73766093.png)